EarthyScience/SINDBAD/docs/src/pages/develop/helpers.md

 ::: tip

 `getSindbadModels` is particularly useful for:
-- Discovering available models in `standard_sindbad_models` in the SINDBAD framework
+- Discovering available models in `standard_sindbad_model` in the SINDBAD framework

 :::